Kjell-K/AirGym/README.md

 # AirGym
 This repository integrades AirSim with openAI gym and keras-rl for autonomous copter through reinforment learning.

-It is based on the work of [DRL-AutonomousVehicles](https://github.com/kaihuchen/DRL-AutonomousVehicles).
+The integration to gym is adaptaed from [DRL-AutonomousVehicles](https://github.com/kaihuchen/DRL-AutonomousVehicles) and extended by the multirotor integration.

 Requirements: